-When I was growing up, one of the treats my parents would buy for us occasionally was an Orange Julius, at the local Mall.
+When I was growing up, a treat my parents would buy for us occasionally was an Orange Julius, at the local Mall.
 I loved the cold, thick, frothy orange drink… it was a great “smoothie” before smoothies became the rage!
-This copycat version I found online comes pretty close to the original, and makes 4 generous servings!
+This Orange Julius (copycat) version I found online comes pretty close to the original, and makes 4 generous servings!

 I discovered from searching it’s history that the original Orange Julius was created by a small business owner named Julius Freed in 1926.
 He opened an orange juice stand in Los Angeles.
 A friend (who happened to be a chemist) suggested a way to make the orange juice more frothy and thick, and once Mr. Freed began making drinks that way, sales skyrocketed.
 The rest is history!